ZobairQ/materialUI-docker-mkdocs/README.md

 3. Run the following command to **Build** and **Run** mkdocs docker container

         docker-compose up --build

+ 4. Visit

+        localhost:8000

+to view your new mkdocs
 ## Create Docker Compose Image

 If you dont want to run the container right way you can just create the image you can run